burnpiro/erdem.pl/content/pages/work.md

 I’ve created an application that helps Ukrainian refugees to find accommodation and aid.
 The application organizes the work of volunteers and gathers information about aid/accommodation availability in various regions across UE.
 It works as a fully automated and scalable system on GCP as a serverless app.

-As of May 4th 2022 the application is fully aquired by [AirBnB.org](https://www.airbnb.org/).
+As of May 4th, 2022 the application is fully acquired by [AirBnB.org](https://www.airbnb.org/).

 ![uasupport.pl scrren](images/uasupport.png)